↑ The upheavals of World War II and the archaic Eastern Bloc record keeping policies

-We don't need most typical "hoarder" items, such as old newspapers and magazines, but look for anything that is signed, anything with a name or address, and anything with a rubber stamp, or paper tax stamps (they look like postage stamps).
-I'm sure you can distinguish the papers having information from the junk mail, old crossword puzzles, etc. If the aunt saved old utility bills, we need only one bill per address she lived at.
-(We need her addresses to identify others living at the same address who may be related.
+We don't need most typical "hoarder" items, such as old newspapers and magazines, but look for anything that is signed, anything with a date of birth or an address, and anything with a rubber stamp or paper tax stamps (they look like postage stamps).
+I'm sure you can distinguish the papers having information from the junk mail, old crossword puzzles, etc. If the aunt saved old utility bills, we need only the first and last bill for each address.
+We need her addresses to identify others living at the same address who may be related.
 Old handwritten letters are also helpful.

 ↑ Bundesrepublik Deutschland Personalausweis Buch